 - The grievance must be filed within thirty (30) days of the alleged incident.

-- An investigation, as may be appropriate, shall be conducted by the Director of Disability Support Services.
+- An investigation, as may be appropriate, shall be conducted by the Assistant Director of Disability Support Services.
 During this procedure, the complainant and the persons against whom the allegations have been made, and their respective representatives, if any, will have the opportunity to submit information and documentation regarding the complaint allegations.

 - The investigation will be completed with written results of the investigation issued and a copy forwarded to the complainant within thirty (30) workdays of receipt of the complaint.